steftri/ERNI_hackathon_2023/README.md

 #### SW10 - Configuration grayscale sensor
 The software shall provide the possibility to configure the grayscale values interpreted as black and white.

+#### SW11 - Calibration grayscale sensor
+The software shall provide the possibility to calibrate the grayscale values.

 ### Traceabilitiy and Test Coverage